 Devoy, on the other hand, discerned the historic event with much more accuracy.
-Not for the first time, including the recent peace process, Irish Americans saw something from far away where those too close to it could not see or understand.
+Not for the first time, including the recent peace process, Irish Americans saw something from far away from where those too close to it could not see or understand.

-The front page headline screamed “Ireland in Arms Fighting for Freedom.”
+The front-page headline screamed, “Ireland in Arms Fighting for Freedom.”
 Devoy's editorial was called “Ireland Fighting for Freedom.”

 He called it “the most formidable insurrection that had taken place since 1798...” and which “exceeds that (1798) in importance because it is a blow aimed at the heart of English power in Ireland."

 Love Irish history?
 Share your favorite stories with other history buffs in the IrishCentral History Facebook group.

 He praised the fighting ability of the Irish insurrectionists saying “…the insurgents fighting with inadequate supplies of arms and ammunition and without highly trained superior officers have given a very good account of themselves and have made a very important change in the whole war situation.”

 Devoy erred in believing the insurrection would continue “until England’s army is smashed on the continent and the Germans get to London.”